 In a previous article, I proposed that sexual and religious impulses may be naturally antagonistic, and perhaps this might explain why so many traditional religions have had such negative attitudes towards sex.
 Recent research provides new evidence that thinking about sex could diminish spiritual/religious motivations, at least in some respects, suggesting that even though many people in modern secular societies think of sexuality and spirituality as compatible, there is still enough tension between them that integrating the two might be more difficult than people might think.

 In my earlier article, I discussed a possible antagonism between sexual thoughts and religious belief, at least in traditional Abrahamic religions.
-This was based on research findings that sexual thoughts tend to promote a more concrete mental processing style, while religious ideas seem to rely on a more global mental processing style (Förster, Epstude, & Özelsel, 2009).
+This was based on (supposed) research findings that sexual thoughts tend to promote a more concrete mental processing style, while religious ideas seem to rely on a more global mental processing style (Förster, Epstude, & Özelsel, 2009; however, please note that this paper has since been retracted1).
 Concrete mental processing may be more conducive to analytical thinking than a global style, and other research suggests that enhancing analytical thinking tends to weaken religious belief (Pennycook, Cheyne, Seli, Koehler, & Fugelsang, 2012; Shenhav, Rand, & Greene, 2011).
 Hence, I suggested that the tension that seems to exist between religion and sexuality might occur because thinking about sex might weaken religious belief.
 I admit that these ideas were highly speculative and have not yet been confirmed.
 However, more recent research (Rigo, Uzarevic, & Saroglou, 2016) provides more direct evidence that thinking about sexual experiences can weaken religious and/or spiritual impulses in at least some respects, although the specific mechanisms may be different from the ones I discussed.

 The authors of the study discuss several reasons why sexuality and spirituality could be antagonistic.
 The reasons discussed include that focusing on sexual experiences tends to heighten attention to one’s own gratification and pleasure, whereas religious/spiritual thinking tends to emphasize focusing on concerns beyond oneself.
 Additionally, religious/spiritual traditions have traditionally emphasized maintaining control over one’s impulses, whereas focusing on one’s sexuality is more likely to involve a loss of inhibitions.
 Additionally, religious/spiritual thinking tends to heighten one’s sense of disgust owing to an emphasis on the importance of maintaining a sense of purity, whereas becoming sexually aroused tends to weaken a person’s sense of disgust.
 Hence, sexuality and spirituality tend to involve conflicting impulses.